JeanHuguesRobert/Ubiks/README.md

-## Ubikial, by Srcbook
+## Ubiks

+This is a prototype for [Ubikial](https://github.com/JeanHuguesRobert/Ubikial).

+It is developped with AI agents according to these [instructions](docs/INSTRUCTIONS.md).

-This app was created using https://srcbook.com.
+This app was first created using https://srcbook.com.
-Need help or want to join the community?
-Join our [Discord](https://discord.gg/shDEGBSe2d).

 To run the devserver:
 ```